chris-nemeth/pseudo-extended-mcmc-code/README.md

  * Mixture of univariate Gaussians
  * Mixture of 20 bivariate Gaussians
  * Boltzmann machine relaxation
- * Complex targets, including the banana and flower distributions
+ * Complex targets, including the warped Gaussian (aka banana) and flower distributions

 For each of the folders there is a `.py` which runs the code.
 There also a `.stan` file which contains the STAN code for the model.